 - Does the topic benefit you?

 I ♥ The Great Courses and Modern Scholar Series.
 These are written and read by college professors.
 They are a valuable tool and they’re incredible.
 I also enjoy Scientific American, For Dummies, Charles River Editors, Politically Incorrect Guides, Learn25 and DK audio books.
-These are available through libraries and all for free.
+These are available through the library and all for free.
 Study noble things and fill your mind with nobility.

 Helpful hints with audio books: Set audio books at x1.25 playback speed to get through them a little faster.
 Add a bookmark if needed to take notes.
 Use your buddies accounts in other cities to access their libraries content.